Calculation of future MRR and future movements

 • Secured MRR: portion of future MRR considered guaranteed, including invoices in progress as well as future subscriptions with contractual commitment

-• Unsecured MRR (or MRR without commitment): a more uncertain portion, grouping tacitly renewed subscriptions without commitment (if they are not canceled, i.e. no churn planned) as well as future subscriptions without contractual commitment.
+• Unsecured MRR (or non-committed MRR): a more uncertain portion, grouping tacitly renewed subscriptions without commitment (if they are not cancelled, i.e., no planned churn) as well as future subscriptions without contractual commitment.

-Warning: for the transfer to occur correctly, the invoice must be linked to that same subscription (to avoid any double counting or omission in the MRR calculation).
+Warning: for the switch to happen correctly, the invoice must be linked to that same subscription (to avoid any duplication or omission in the MRR calculation).
 Make sure to properly link your invoices to the corresponding subscriptions in your billing tool

 2. The difference between future MRR and CMRR

-CMRR stands for Committed Monthly Recurring Revenue, often translated as Committed Monthly Recurring Revenue (CMRR).
+CMRR stands for Committed Monthly Recurring Revenue, often translated as Committed Monthly Recurring Revenue.
 It is a predictive indicator closely related to future MRR, but with one key difference: the way it is modeled.
-CMRR gives a committed view of your future monthly recurring revenue as of today: it includes everything that is contractually planned and certain to occur, which always places it ahead of MRR by some time.
-In summary, CMRR today reflects the guaranteed monthly value of all current and future subscriptions, while future MRR offers a modeling of that value as of their actual start date.
+CMRR gives a committed view of your future monthly recurring revenue as of today: it includes everything that is contractually planned and certain to occur, which always places it a step ahead of MRR.
+In summary, CMRR today reflects the guaranteed monthly value of all current and future subscriptions, while future MRR offers a modeling of that value at the date of their actual start.

 3. Where to view future MRR in Fincome?

-Fincome lets you visualize future MRR directly in your revenue analytics interface.
+Fincome allows you to visualize future MRR directly in your revenue analysis interface.
 To view it, follow these steps:

 1. Section Revenue/MRR : Go to the Analytics > Revenue > MRR section of Fincome.
 When you press the small arrow under the timeline, the main chart displays your MRR over time, and future MRR is shown there as a projection (dotted curve extending the actual curve).

-2. Projection period: Select the time horizon you want for the MRR projection.
-For example, you can choose to display the next 3, 6, 12 months, or adjust the duration according to your needs.
+2. Projection period: Select the desired time horizon for the MRR projection.
+For example, you can choose to display the next 3, 6, 12 months, or adjust the duration to your needs.
 Fincome will then adjust the chart to show future MRR up to the chosen horizon.

 4. What are future MRR movements?

-Concretely, on the MRR Movementspage, you can see at a glance:
+Specifically, on the MRR Movementspage, you can view at a glance:

-• Upcoming attritions (future churn): these are MRR decreases related to planned subscription cancellations.
-Each subscription for which a contract end is recorded in the future appears here, with the amount of MRR that will be lost and the date when the churn will occur (depending on the churn recognition option chosen).
+• Upcoming attritions (future churn): these are the decreases in MRR related to planned subscription cancellations.
+Each subscription for which an end of contract is recorded in the future appears here, with the amount of MRR that will be lost and the date on which the churn will occur (depending on the chosen churn recognition option ).

-• Upcoming contractions (downsell) : these are MRR reductions already planned without total customer cancellation.
-For example, a customer who moves to a lower plan at their next renewal, or the end of a promotional discount that will reduce the subscription amount.
+• Upcoming contractions (downsell) : these are reductions in MRR already planned without full customer cancellation.
+For example, a customer who switches to a lower plan at their next renewal, or the end of a promotional discount that will reduce the subscription amount.

-• Upcoming expansions (upsells) : conversely to contractions, these are planned MRR increases on existing subscriptions.
-For example, a customer has agreed to move to a higher plan in two months, or an additional module will be added to their subscription at the next billing.
+• Upcoming expansions (upsells) : conversely to contractions, these are planned increases in MRR on existing subscriptions.
+For example, a customer has agreed to move to a higher plan in two months, or an add-on will be added to their subscription at the next billing.
 These upcoming upsells appear in future movements with the expected additional MRR and the effective date.
 They contribute positively to the future MRR projection.

-• Future new subscriptions : this category concerns new customers or contracts whose start is set for a later date.
+• New future subscriptions : this category concerns new customers or contracts whose start is set for a later date.
 If you have recorded in your billing system a subscription with a future start date (for example a signed contract that begins next month), Fincome will include it as a future movement of new MRR.

 Last updated